 The re-creation of half of St Cuthbert's maniple

 Experimental reconstruction of part of the 10th-century maniple of St Cuthbert, the only extant embroidered maniple from early medieval England.

 Single season of targeted excavation to clarify and contextualise the results of previous investigations of the DMV site in order to enable final analysis and full publication.

 - Dr Stephen Upex (Nene Valley Archaeological Trust)

 Durobrivae Geophysical Survey

 Magnetometer survey of the total walled area of the Roman town of Durobrivae (Water Newton, Cambridgeshire).

 This is a FREE event.
 Reservations are not required

 ELEMENTS: Society of Antiquaries Research Showcase will coincide with the Burlington House Courtyard Late evening (6pm onwards), where visitors can see the Burlington House Courtyard like never before and discover the six learned societies that reside here, furthering the study of art, history and science and sharing it with audiences around the world.
-During this event, visitors will be introduced to our special collections as we each explore the theme of "Resources".
+During this event, visitors will be introduced to our special collections as we each explore the theme of "ELEMENTS".
 Each society has a unique programme to offer audiences of all ages, and great food and drink on offer, too!